-There are a variety of Thai Curries.
-This particular is best served with chicken tenders or prawns.
-Your choice of Saffron, Coconut or simple sticky rice can be served with it.
+There are a variety of Thai curries.
+This particular one is best served with chicken tenders or prawns.
+Your choice of saffron, coconut, or simple sticky rice can be served with it.

-The trick is to thicken the curry ready to eat before adding the chicken or prawns and cook only until just cooked through.
+The trick is to thicken the curry just before eating before adding the chicken or prawns and cooking only until cooked through.

 900 ml/32 oz coconut milk

 In large pan, boil the coconut milk and add the smooth puree of onions, garlic, ginger, and red chillies.
 Add the salt, sugar, and lemon grass as well.

 Let it cook on a low flame for 45 minutes to halve and thicken.

 Now add the fish sauce, galangal, lime or lemon juice, basil leaves, mint and cardamom.
 Also check for the spice and add the extra red chillies if needed.
 Bring it to a boil, and add the prawns.
 Cook for 5 minutes on a high flame, leaving the pan uncovered to prevent the curry getting thinned down.
 Cover and set aside for 10 minutes in the pot.
 Check to see if it is cooked through and do not overcook.

 Serve with fresh boiled rice or coconut rice and a mango salad.